Variable-Displacement Motor (TL)

 Yes |

-# Minimum mechanical efficiency — minimum mechanical efficiency
+# Minimum mechanical efficiency — minimum value of mechanical efficiency

 Details

-The minimum value of the mechanical efficiency.
-If the input signal is below this value, the mechanical efficiency is set to the minimum mechanical efficiency value.
+The minimum value of mechanical efficiency.
+If the input signal is below this value, the mechanical efficiency is set to the minimum value of the mechanical efficiency.

 Dependencies

-To use this parameter, set parameter Leakage and friction parameterization value Input signal - volumetric and mechanical efficiencies
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Input signal - volumetric and mechanical efficiencies.

 |